-Running Start at Middle College
+Running Start Information

 The difference between MCHS and other Running Start options at other high schools is that MCHS has staff members on each Seattle College site (North, Central, South) to offer a class and support to students while they are doing full time Running Start.
 It is our expectation that EVERY student at MCHS will be able to participate in Running Start classes and get support!